SteveBarnes-BH/bh_pip/README.md

 # ge_pip
-A pip wrapper that does its best to cope with the GE proxy settings
+A pip wrapper that does its best to cope with the BH proxy settings

 Original Author: Steve Barnes (212303160) Steven.Barnes@BakerHughes.com

 ## Licence:
-This code is free to use for all within the GE and Related Companies.
+This code is free to use for all within the BH and Related Companies.
 This code is supplied without any warranty and any support is given on an ad-hock basis.

 This code should work with python 2.7 and >3.5